-Chicago Cubs Washington Nationals Weather Outlook: Rain Possible
+Chicago Cubs-Washington Nationals Weather Outlook: Rain Possible

-CHICAGO (CBS) — Will the weather cooperate for tonight’s Game 4 NLDS playoff game between the Cubs and Nationals?
+CHICAGO (CBS) — Will the weather cooperate for Game 4 of the National League Division Series between the Cubs and Nationals on Monday?

 CBS 2 meteorologist Megan Glaros says showers are likely around 5 p.m., which is shortly after the scheduled 4:38 p.m. start at Wrigley Field.